shikhar818/MediaMov/README.md

 <h1> MediaMoV </h1>
-Detection of movements in the body, it spefically aims for the identification of nose and hands.
+Detection of movements in the body, it aims on the identification of nose and hands.

 <B> IMAGES AND VIDEO </B>